akash80/TikTak-Chat/README.md

 //Implementation of application

 I used SpringMVC model With maven in implementation.
-Where front control receive the request and then send this request to other controllers.
+Where web.xml receive the request and then send all request to front controllers.
 SpringMVC is very flexible.
 You can switch database and frameworks easily by SpringMVC model.
 It provides you scalability too.
-Less dependency, .
+Less dependency.
 Implementation Summery:
 Framework: SpringMVC with maven
 Language: Java
 IDE: Netbeans.
 Front-End: HTML, CSS, Jquery, JavaScript, Ajax, JSTL.
-Back-End: Servlet, JSP, MySql, XML.
+Back-End: Servlet, JSP, MySql, XML,JSON

 //Tools i used
 Bootstrap.css and Bootstrap.js for styling my work.